richtier/alexa-browser-client/README.md

 Once you have all the settings configured:

-- Run django: `./manage.py runserver localhost:9000`
+- Run django: `./manage.py runserver`
-- Go to `http://localhost:9000/alexa-browser-client/` and start talking to Alexa.
+- Go to `http://localhost:8000/alexa-browser-client/` and start talking to Alexa.

 ## Customization ##